HMS Hood: Battle of the Denmark Strait

-Just before 06:00, while Hood was turning 20° to port to unmask her rear turrets, she was hit again on the boat deck by one or more shells from Bismarcks fifth salvo, fired from a range of approximately 16650 m (or 10.3 mi.).
+Just before 06:00, while Hood was turning 20° to port to unmask her rear turrets, she was hit again on the boat deck by one or more shells from Bismarcks fifth salvo, fired from a range of approximately 16650 m.
 A shell from this salvo appears to have hit the spotting top, as the boat deck was showered with body parts and debris.
 A huge jet of flame burst out of Hood from the vicinity of the mainmast, followed by a devastating magazine explosion that destroyed the aft part of the ship.
 This explosion broke the back of Hood, and the last sight of the ship, which sank in only three minutes, was her bow, nearly vertical in the water.